cisagov/ScubaGear/baselines/exo.md

 ## 4. Domain-Based Message Authentication, Reporting, and Conformance (DMARC)
-Domain-based Message Authentication, Reporting, and Conformance (DMARC) works with SPF and DKIM to authenticate mail senders and ensure destination email systems can validate messages sent from your domain.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) works with SPF and DKIM to authenticate mail senders and helps ensure destination email systems can validate messages sent from your domain.
 DMARC helps receiving mail systems determine what to do with messages sent from your domain that fail SPF and DKIM checks.